 Look at what we do for the Ahrefs blog.

 We have numerous SEO tools, but we tackle different big topics like keyword research and link building.
 And even if you don’t use our tools, you can gain a ton of value through these monstrous posts.
 You’ll see that we include shortcuts or hacks where our tool can make doing SEO a whole lot easier.

 To further prove my point, if you look at the “top pages” report inside Site Explorer, you’ll see that the pages that generate the most search traffic for us, mostly come from our blog articles.

-If you share your thoughts and experiences, I’d be glad.
-Also, if you have any questions please ask on the comments below.
+I’d be glad to hear your thoughts and experiences.
+Also, if you have any questions please ask me in the comments below.

 Thank you for your time!